JakDaniels/MIOS/README.md

 	Run this command: /home/opensim/MIOS/php_inc/os_exec.sh "/home/opensim/MIOS/Instances/Test1/ConfigOut/empty.ini" "/home/opensim/MIOS/Instances/Test1/ConfigOut/combined.ini" "/home/opensim/MIOS/Instances/Test1/Logs/OpenSim.pid"

    Yes, this bit is a bit clumsy.... you have to run the command that is returned above.
 Hopefully I'll fix this.
    For now, run the returned command and join the region to the estate.
-Then shutdown the instance (type shutdown on the opensim console).
+Then shutdown the Instance (type shutdown on the opensim console).
-   Now is a good time to find and debug any other issues the Instance may have in starting (like using an already occupied grid location) before putting the instance under full MIOS control.
+   Now is a good time to find and debug any other issues the Instance may have in starting (like using an already occupied grid location) before putting the Instance under full MIOS control.
 Once the Instance and its Region(s) come up cleanly using the command  provided by the
    --manual parameter, you can proceed to let MIOS start, stop and monitor the Instance.

 ### 10) List the Instances and the Regions they are running